C. Leonard Raybon, Chancel Choir Director

 Carol Thiele, Secretary

 Carol earned her Bachelor of Science degree in Special Education and graduate studies from Baylor University followed by Religious Education studies from New Orleans Baptist Theological Seminary.
 Carol is a creative web designer and newsletter editor with many years of experience in the church having served in a wide range of roles from teacher to writer to administrator.
-You may call the church to reach her or click here to email her.
+You may click here to email her.

 Marcus Thompson, Building Maintenance Custodian